 Randomization API Testing of Filter Handler in Postman

-Sometimes, as a test engineer, you need to make multiple requests of a single API method with different parameters
+Sometimes, as a test engineer, you need to make multiple requests of a single API method with different parameters.

 Each parameter has predefined values.
 They could be hardcoded on the frontend or got from other handlers.

-After that we can proceed to testing and apply different techniques of test design:
+After that, we can proceed to testing and apply different techniques of test design:

-Let’s focus on the last one, because the aim of the article is to show how to operate with handlers, variables and collections in Postman rather than finding defects.
+Let’s focus on the last one because the aim of the article is to show how to operate with handlers, variables and collections in Postman rather than finding defects.
 COVID-19 Rich Data Services free API was taken as an example.

 Our step-by-step algorithm is as follows:

-- Understand how to collect that parameters;
+- Understand how to collect those parameters;

 - Create precondition requests with scripts;